 For each criterion, there are guiding questions to support the panel members’ evaluation of your application.
 These can also function as guidance for you when you write your application.

 An assessment of the quality of the project’s research question and methodology, including its potential for future research.

-- Are the addressed scientific questions important in the context of existing scientific knowledge and ongoing research worldwide?
+- To what extent does the proposed research address important challenges in relation to existing knowledge and ongoing research worldwide?

 - When applicable, how are issues relating to sex and gender perspectives justified and handled in the research plan?

 - When applicable, are the ethical considerations for the proposed project properly described and addressed?
 Does the applicant adequately consider potential suffering of humans and animals, and the balance of risk and value to nature and/or society?